Vivianwcao/ELM-OLAP-Data-Pipeline/README.md

 ### 3. Classifying Job & daily supervisor notes with Claude Haiku on Bedrock
 * **The Challenge:** The Main sheet and every daily sheet contains a free text section written by the field supervisor.
 These paragraphs hold the most operationally valuable details in the file, such as plug depths, pressure test outcomes, cement volumes, and equipment failures.
 Regex can pull numbers, but it cannot determine engineering context.
 For example, a supervisor note might say the well was pressured to 13 MPa to shear the setting tool, and then describe a separate pressure test on the next line at 7 MPa held for 15 minutes.
 Both entries contain a pressure value, but only one is a regulatory test result.
 That distinction is critical for compliance reporting and cannot be made reliably with pattern matching across hundreds of files written by different supervisors.

 * **The Solution:** I integrated Claude Haiku on AWS Bedrock inside Lambda 2.
 A structured prompt sends the daily free text summaries alongside the parsed Summary of Changes data.
 The model returns clean JSON per file containing classified well events, pressure test results with pass or fail flags, converted cement volumes, and AER regulatory numbers.
-Prompt engineering was the main effort here, specifically teaching the model the field specific distinction between tool shear pressure and a post set pressure test.
+Most of the work went into refining the prompt so the model could distinguish tool shear pressure from post set pressure tests.

 *Daily sheet note for Day 1 (left) and Main sheet note for all days (right)*
 <p float="left">